MCG's sister, Zhanna and her dad, David |

 David ended up having to be committed to a psychiatric hospital all the way in Vacaville – even the name sounded crazy.
 Returning a week or so later, subdued, taking different colored pills, and looking a bit sheepish, but still walking my brother and I to school, trying to get us to play chess, and cleaning up around the house, he seemed to hope that we'd all quickly forget what he probably couldn't remember.
 He would have to return to the hospital in Vacaville a couple of more times.
 When he was still in the hospital, I heard mom tell one of her friends that the police had declared David, 5150, “Crazy,” she said, adding, “a danger to himself and others.”

-We were in LA at my grandmother's house when my mom discovered that she was pregnant.
-I was in bed in another room, and I could hear my mother and grandmother talking.
+was pregnant.
+I was in bed in another room, and I could hear my mother and

 “How long has it been since you had your period?” asked my grandmother.
 I could hear the TV playing in the background of their conversation.